Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 ![OAX/ETH pump and dump](https://bitfalls.com/wp-content/uploads/2018/01/11.png)

 You know the jig.
-Airdrops, bounties, referral bonuses, presales, advisor shares, and so forth.
+Airdrops, bounties, referral bonuses, presales, advisor shares, purchased reviews, and so forth.
 By the time the ICO boom had gone mainstream, this procedure was a well-oiled machine.

 Most of the long tail of ICOs—and that tail was very long—were complete nonsense.
 According to most trackers, the total number of ICOs was well into the thousands, and that's only counting those that were able to rise above the noise.